 Information literacy is quickly becoming one of the most important topics to cover in schools across the United States.
-The threats of fake news, social media misinformation, and lightning-fast information transmission have made digital tools dangerous to handle — unless you handle them correctly.
+It sharpens their minds with critical thinking skills, and it empowers them to separate fact and fiction.